Word@Work, Let God's Word energise your working day!

 2 Timothy 1:3-5

-I thank God, whom I serve, as my forefathers did, with a clear conscience, as night and day I constantly remember you in my prayers.
+I thank God, whom I serve, as my ancestors did, with a clear conscience, as night and day I constantly remember you in my prayers.
 Recalling your tears, I long to see you, so that I may be filled with joy.
-I have been reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in you also.
-(NIV)
+I am reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in you also.
+(NIVUK)

 All parents who trust in the Lord Jesus as their Saviour should pray for their children.
 Of all the ambitions we may have for them, surely the highest is that they will love and serve the Lord.
-In a world which has either become secular or hostile to believers, it is not easy for young people to know that the path of Christ is the only way.
-For many it is a huge struggle, so pray for them (Romans 15:30); others have already embraced God’s grace, but keep praying for them (2 Corinthians 9:14).
+In a world which has either become secular or hostile to believers, it is not easy for young people to embrace the truth that the path of Christ is the only way (John 14:6).
+For many, it is a huge struggle, so pray for them (Romans 15:30).
+Others have already embraced God’s grace, but need our prayers that they will finish their race of faith with joy: keep praying for them (2 Corinthians 9:14).
 It is not always easy to know how best to pray but we must not shrink back from wrestling in prayer for them (Colossians 4:12).
 God always answers our prayers in ways which will bring glory to Himself and blessing to those who repent and believe the Gospel.

 Prayer